 When the black keg powder was failing to blast through the granite during its original construction period, the CPRR decided to use a new explosive during that time period called Nitroglycerin.
 This may have been the first time it was ever deployed in the United States, especially for construction.
 Nitroglycerin was highly volatile and would explode unexpectedly thus during transport many fatal deaths occurred.
 So after awhile the explosive was manufactured on site however, black powder kegs and nitroglycerin continued to be responsible for many Chinese laborer deaths.

 After exiting the east portal of Tunnel #12 we decided to climb on top and check out the snowsheds from a different perspective.

-The tunnels were built so that it could maintain a maximum grade of 105′ per mile.
+The tunnels were built so that the trains could maintain a maximum grade of 105 feet per mile.

-Discarded tracks can be seen from the top of the snowsheds.
+Discarded railroad ties can be seen from the top of the snowsheds.

 I guess they felt this would be a good spot to discard them since they can’t be seen from Interstate 80.

 Theodore Judah laid out the route of the transcontinental railroad over Donner Summit.
 He noted that it snowed but was sure snow would not be a problem for the railroad over Donner Summit.
 The snow just had to be pushed out of the way before it accumulated.

 “Donner Summit gets 35-40 feet of snow a year and sometimes 60 or 70 feet.
 Snow drifts can be dozens of feet high.
 And then there are avalanches.
 In January, 1870, just a few months after the Golden Spike was pounded into place completing the first transcontinental railroad, an avalanche covered and tore away hundreds of feet of track.
 A blizzard followed, miles of track were blocked and it kept snowing.
 The snow shovelers and buckers (engines with plows) could not make headway.
 Workers cleared for six days and still there were 7 miles of snow covered track to go.
 California was cut off from the nation.” – Source